sndpl/msx-basic-kun-turbo-manual/md/MSX-BASIC_Kun_Part_3.md

 # ☆ ★ ☆ About "MSX-BASIC Kun Turbo" Part 3 (Application) ☆ ★ ☆

 This manual explains points to note when using "MSX-BASIC Kun Turbo" and advanced usage.
-For the basic usage, please refer to "About" MSX-BASIC Kun Turbo Part 1 (Basic)".
-For how to use each command, please refer to "About MSX-BASIC Kun Turbo Part 2 (Command Edition)".
-For how to use the attached sample program, refer to "About the sample program".
+For the basic usage, please refer to "[About" MSX-BASIC Kun Turbo Part 1 (Basic)](MSX-BASIC_Kun_Part_1.md)".
+For how to use each command, please refer to "[About MSX-BASIC Kun Turbo Part 2 (Command)](MSX-BASIC_Kun_Part_2.md)".
+For how to use the included sample programs, refer to "[About the sample programs](Sample_Programs.md)".

 MSX is a trademark of ASCII.
 MSX-DOS is a registered trademark of Microsoft Corporation.

-## [8] When it doesn't run
+## 8. When it doesn't run

 "MSX BASIC Kun Turbo" is made to be compatible with MSX-BASIC, but due to the nature of the compiler, there are parts with different specifications.
 When "It works on MSX-BASIC, but it doesn't work with" MSX BASIC KUN Turbo", or "No error, but it works differently from MSX-BASIC".
 Please check the following points.